Minna Technologies, a subscription management tool for banking customers, raises $18.8M – TechCrunch

 Sjöblom told me that by largely working with incumbent banks, Minna is providing them with a way to fight back against challenger banks.

-Pascal Bouvier, Managing Partner, MiddleGame Ventures said: “We strongly believe in a vision where banks develop their checking account offerings into “connected and intelligent” platforms and where retail clients are able to interact in many more ways than in the recent past.”
+Pascal Bouvier, managing partner, MiddleGame Ventures said: “We strongly believe in a vision where banks develop their checking account offerings into “connected and intelligent” platforms and where retail clients are able to interact in many more ways than in the recent past.”